dceejay/tfjs-coco-ssd/README.md

 ## Overview

 This node runs the CoCo Single Shot object detector on a ***jpg image***, delivered via an ```msg.payload``` in one of the following formats:
-+ As a string, that represents a file path
++ As a string, that represents a file path to a jpg file.
-+ As a buffer
++ As a buffer of a jpg.
++ As an https url that returns a jpg.

 The [CoCo-ssd](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) model is loaded locally so it should work offline.